 Like AGAs, Rayburns are cast iron heat storage ranges, that also have the capacity to heat water.
 Some Rayburns will also run radiators, in the case of the largest models, up to 20 of them.

 You can buy Rayburns that run on gas, electricity or oil and also models suitable for use with wood, briquettes or coal.

-One major difference is that a Rayburn can be used as an all in one appliance, a cooker, a hot water boiler and to run central heating too.
-If saving space is an issue a Rayburn may be more suited to your needs.
+One major difference is that a Rayburn can be used as an all-in-one appliance, a cooker, a hot water boiler and to run central heating too.
+If saving space is an issue Rayburn may be more suited to your needs.
 A Rayburn also offers multiple solid fuel options, something that may be essential if you live in a remote area and don’t have access to gas or are subject to regular electricity outages.